FREE SHIPPING On Most Orders

 How do I control the fan?

-• Pull Chain: The pull chain is located right on the fan and provides an easy way to adjust the speed and turn a fan on and off (and its light, if it has one).
+• Pull Chain: The pull chain is located on the fan and provides an easy way to adjust the speed and turn a fan on and off (and its light, if it has one).

 • Wall Switch: Wall controls are as convenient a way to operate ceiling fans as a light switch is for a lamp.
-If installed next to a doorway, the chance of forgetting to turn off the fan when leaving a room is greatly reduced.
+When installed next to a doorway, the chance of forgetting to turn off the fan when leaving a room is greatly reduced.

-Some smart ceiling fans are equipped with technology to work with Google Home, Amazon Alexa and mobile devices, allowing you to be free of remotes and other controls.
+Some smart ceiling fans and add-on accessories are equipped with technology to work with Google Home, Amazon Alexa and mobile devices, allowing you to be free of remotes and other controls.

 Maverick Ceiling Fan in Walnut.